-Staff Analysis: The Code of Federal Regulations addresses situations where ETCs voluntarily request relinquishment of its ETC status.
+The Code of Federal Regulations addresses situations where ETCs voluntarily request relinquishment of its ETC status.
 In this case, VCI is not requesting relinquishment of its ETC status in Florida.
-However, staff is concerned that existing VCI Lifeline customers continue to be served if the Commission approves Issues 2 and 3.
+However, it is our concern that existing VCI Lifeline customers continue to be served once VCI's ETC status is rescinded and CLEC certification cancelled.
 47 C.F.R.
 Section 54.205(b) provides that: